-(1) The risk margin is an estimation of the opportunity cost resulting from an insurer having to establish and hold eligible own-funds equal to its SCR, over the lifetime of its insurance obligations.
+- (1) The risk margin is an estimation of the opportunity cost resulting from an insurer having to establish and hold eligible own-funds equal to its SCR, over the lifetime of its insurance obligations. - (2) Unless paragraph (3) applies, an insurer's risk margin is 4% multiplied by the sum over all future years of - (a) the SCR determined for a particular year using the approach in Schedule 10, which has effect; multiplied by - (b) an appropriate discounting factor, determined using the basic risk free interest rate in the local currency of the insurer.3 - (3) For a class 12 insurer, or an insurer who is not a class 12 insurer where it has demonstrated to its board of directors that it is not proportionate for it to determine the risk margin in accordance with paragraph (2), the insurer may instead use one of the following methods to calculate the risk margin, -

-- (2) Unless paragraph (3) applies, an insurer's risk margin is 5% multiplied by the sum over all future years of - (a) the SCR determined for a particular year; multiplied by - (b) an appropriate discounting factor, determined using the basic risk free interest rate in the local currency of the insurer. - (3) For a class 12 insurer, where the method of calculation in paragraph (2) is not practicable or proportionate, the insurer may instead use one of the following methods to calculate the risk margin- - (a) estimate the risk margin as 5% multiplied by the modified duration of the best estimate, gross of amounts recoverable from reinsurance contracts and special purpose vehicles, for each line of business set out in Schedule 6; or - (b) estimate the risk margin as a percentage of the best estimate, gross of amounts recoverable from reinsurance contracts and special purpose vehicles, for each line of business. - (4) Where an insurer uses a method described under paragraph (3), it must justify and explain the use of the method, including the derivation of the percentage applied to the best estimate, in the board report under regulation 8. - (5) The calculation in paragraph (2) must include any capital add-on imposed under regulation 24, unless the capital add-on is a result of the insurer's systems of governance not adequately addressing its risk profile. - (6) Where an insurer uses the full method of calculation in paragraph (2) to determine its risk margin, it must update the calculation at least once a year. - (7) For quarterly calculations of the risk margin subsequent to a full calculation under paragraph (6), an insurer may derive the risk margin using a proportionate method.
+- (a) estimate the risk margin as 4% multiplied by the modified duration of the best estimate, gross of amounts recoverable from reinsurance contracts and special purpose vehicles, for each line of business set out in Schedule 6; or. - (b) estimate the risk margin as a percentage of the best estimate, gross of amounts recoverable from reinsurance contracts and special purpose vehicles, for each line of business.4 - (4) Where an insurer uses a method described under paragraph (3), it must explain the use of the method, including the derivation of the percentage applied to the best estimate, in the board report under regulation 8.5 - (5) The calculation in paragraph (2) must include any capital add-on imposed under regulation 24, unless the capital add-on is a result of the insurer's systems of governance not adequately addressing its risk profile. - (6) Where an insurer uses the full method of calculation in paragraph (2) to determine its risk margin, it must update the calculation at least once a year. - (7) For quarterly calculations of the risk margin subsequent to a full calculation under paragraph (6), an insurer may derive the risk margin using a proportionate method. - (8) Where an insurer determines its best estimate under regulation 18(1) it must use the full method of calculation in paragraph (2) to determine its risk margin.6